osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 - `powerview` (Kali) — connected but couldn't find objects due to signing
 - Registry modification (`LDAPServerIntegrity=0`) — GPO kept overriding it back

 **Resolution:** All attribute writes were performed from WIN-ATTACK using native Windows AD cmdlets, which handle LDAP signing transparently.
-This requires execution from a domain-joined context, which may not always be available to an attacker — a real operational constraint.
+This requires execution from a domain-joined context — a real operational constraint that limits the Linux-side attack surface significantly.

 ### Defender
 Every attack binary was flagged before reaching the target: